-Fibromyalgia is a term referring to a pattern of generalized pain all over the body, without any visible signs of inflammation or change.
-It affects 2% to 4% of people of all ages, but occurs predominantly in women.
+Fibromyalgia is a term referring to a pattern of generalized pain all over the body, but without any visible signs of inflammation or change.
+It is common and affects people of all ages, but occurs predominantly in women.

 An important component of fibromyalgia is that, besides pain, it affects functioning in many ways.
-Mood disorders (such as depression), sleep disturbances, chronic fatigue, headaches and high sensitivity to touch are some of the ways fibromyalgia seems to affect how people function.
+Mood disorders (such as depression), thinking and memory impairments, sleep disturbances, chronic fatigue, headaches and high sensitivity to touch, frequent allergies, and sinusitis are some of the ways fibromyalgia seems to affect how people function.

 These abnormal tests suggest that fibromyalgia is a distinct disorder, but the problem researchers have is deciding which comes first.
 Is there a current unknown disorder that is causing these abnormalities, or are these abnormalities the result of an emotional disorder or reaction to chronic pain or difficult life events?
 All of the abnormalities reported in research studies involving people with fibromyalgia are also linked to emotional disorders.

 Are brain, hormone, and nerve disorders the disease or the result of stress, anxiety, or depression?
 This uncertainty of what causes fibromyalgia shapes how therapy is approached.
-Currently, treatment may involve lifestyle changes, exercise, stress management, psychotherapy, and medications.
+Currently, treatment may involve lifestyle changes, exercise, stress management, psychotherapy, and medications for anxiety and depression.

 Genetics may also play a role and may increase the risk of fibromyalgia.
 Research shows that fibromyalgia is diagnosed in 28% of children of women with fibromyalgia.